 - 1/2 teaspoon freshly ground black pepper

-- 5. Strain the mixture, discarding the bones and wings.
+- Strain the mixture, discarding the bones and wings.
 Return the liquid to the skillet over medium-high heat and add the thyme.
 Slowly whisk in the butter paste, 1 tablespoon at a time, until the sauce is thick and gravy-like.
 Cook for 1 to 2 minutes more.
 Season with salt and pepper.
-Cover and keep warm until needed.
+You can cover the gravy and keep it warm over very low heat or even off the heat until needed.